xyproto/pixelprotocol/README.md

 | `0x0d` | `setlcs` | color for start of line          | prepare to draw a line          |
 | `0x0e` | `setlce` | color for end of line            | prepare to draw a line          |

+* colors are interpolated linearly, component-wise (r, g, b, a)

 ---

 | Cmd    | Name   | **uint16** argument                     | Description                    |